Category

 Verdict: The strongest research + narrative tool for video essay work.
 Pair with DaVinci Resolve or Descript for the edit layer.

 NotebookLM is the source-grounded AI tool from Google.
-Upload PDFs, articles, papers, transcripts; the AI answers questions tied to those sources with citations.
-Currently free during preview.
-The strongest research layer tool in 2026 for video essay work.
+Upload PDFs, articles, papers, transcripts; the AI answers questions tied to those sources with citations, currently free during preview.

 Best for: Research-heavy video essays, history or science explainer formats, journalism-adjacent video essays.